-- (d) Reports of the speaker in terms of rules 10 (1) and 90 (4);

-- (e) Applications and appeals from councillors in terms of rules 9 (1), 75 and 80;

-- (f) Reports received by the speaker;

-- (g) Motions of sympathy and congratulations by the speaker;

-- (h) Motions of sympathy and congratulations by other councillors;

-- (i) Deputations and interviews;

-- (j) Disclosure of interest;

-- (k) Minutes of the previous meeting;

-- Questions of which notice were given;

-- (m) Report by mayor;

-- (n) Report on implementation of council resolutions;

-- Reports of decisions taken under delegated powers;

-- (p) Motions;

-- (q) Urgent report by mayor;

-- (r) Urgent report by municipal manager;

-- (s) Closure.

-- (2) The chief whip may, at any time during the proceedings of the council move, as a motion of course, that any item appearing on the agenda shall have precedence and may briefly state the reasons for such motion.
+- (m) Report of the Municipal Public Accounts Committee - (I) Motions - (n) Urgent report allowed only with the consensus of the chairperson - (o) In-committee reports - (p) Closure. - (2) The chief whip, may, at any time during the proceedings of the council move, as a motion of course, that any item appearing on the agenda shall have precedence and shall briefly state the reasons for such motion.
 If such motion is seconded, it shall be put to the vote forthwith without discussion, and if carried, such item shall have precedence accordingly.

-42. Order of business at meetings of the mayoral committee
+42. Order of business at an ordinary executive committee meeting

-The order of business at an ordinary meeting of the mayoral committee shall be as follows:
+The order of business at an ordinary executive committee meeting shall be as follows: